 Noyce | Conferences | Regional Workshops

-Key leaders who recruit, prepare, license and evaluate teachers are welcome to attend the "NSF Robert Noyce Program Regional Dialogue on Stimulating Research and Innovation for Preservice Education of STEM Teachers in High-Need Schools," on Sunday, May 21, and Monday, May 22, 2017.
-Hosted by Noyce award grantees Dr. Wendy Smith of UNL's Center for Science, Mathematics and Computer Education and Dr. Sharon Vestal of South Dakota State University's Department of Mathematics and Statistics, this regional conference at the Embassy Suites in Lincoln, Nebraska, will focus on developing a research agenda for preparing math and science teachers.
+Key leaders who recruit, prepare, license and evaluate teachers attended the "NSF Robert Noyce Program Regional Dialogue on Stimulating Research and Innovation for Preservice Education of STEM Teachers in High-Need Schools," on Sunday, May 21, and Monday, May 22, 2017.
+Hosted by Noyce award grantees Dr. Wendy Smith of UNL's Center for Science, Mathematics and Computer Education and Dr. Sharon Vestal of South Dakota State University's Department of Mathematics and Statistics, this regional conference at the Embassy Suites in Lincoln, Nebraska, focused on developing a research agenda for preparing math and science teachers.

 With the Common Core State Standards and Next Generation Science Standards, the field is moving toward more common expectations for student learning in STEM areas.
 With that should come a move toward more common teacher preparation in STEM areas.
 Bringing stakeholders together to have a PK-20 conversation at the regional level allows for the opportunity to explore what Midwest teacher preparation institutions have in common and show that we could benefit from more coordination of efforts.